SELECT

 <select_list> The regular select list of your SQL query.

-<array_column> The array column to unnest.
-Can be either an array literal or an array typed column reference.
+<array_column> The array columns to unnest, which can be either an array literal or a reference to an array-typed column.
 Any valid array literal or column name.

 <column_alias> A column alias for the result column, such as x.